tico321/CleanTemplate/CleanTemplate/README.md

  ### API
  API project only concern is to build the composition root and to provide a way to access our well defined views and models defined in the core of the system by making the API available to consumers.
+The only real concern this layer controls is Authentication.

 **Entry Point**